Josephrp/shell2-cli/README.md

 It also allows you to sync your local files directly with the shell2 sandbox, and receive any created file in real time.

-In addition to voice input for sessions (experimental)
+In addiction to voice input for sessions (experimental)

 ---